The rebuilding of Iraq is exposing an interesting rift on the political right: Is “unilateralism” a matter of expediency or theology?

 The writer is a fellow at the Council on Foreign Relations and author of “The Savage Wars of Peace: Small Wars and the Rise of American Power.”
 A pragmatic alliance

-2 thoughts on “America and the UN, together again?”
+2 responses to “America and the UN, together again?”

 I doubt the USA has set aside money for anything other than military expediency.